sh0127vi/frm_app_63B/README.md

 ### Association
 - belongs_to :user
 - has_many :images, dependent: :destroy
+- belongs_to :category, dependent: :destroy
-- has_many :category, dependent: :destroy
+- has_many :likes dependent: :destroy
+- has_one :purchase
+- has_many :comments

 ## imagesテーブル
 |Column|Type|Options|